azshen23/KpopDuel/README.md

 ### Adding New Screens

 1. Create screen component in `screens/`
-2. Add to navigation stack in `App.tsx`
+2. Add to appropriate navigation stack in `AppNavigator.tsx`
-3. Update `RootStackParamList` type
+3. Update `AuthStackParamList` or `AuthenticatedStackParamList` type

 ### Styling